 5S Posters and 5S Pocket Guides

-If you are implementing 5S within your organisation then there are a couple of items that I can recommend that you use to maintain the awareness of your staff within your organization.
+If you are implementing 5S within your organisation then there are a couple of items that I can recommend that you use to maintain the awareness of your staff within your organisation.

-The first are posters, you can purchase well thought out posters that can be located in areas where they will be seen when your staff are discussing 5S and other improvements.
-Placed in meeting areas rather than stuck on noticeboards hidden in corridors and corners these act as handy reminders when discussing improvements and problem solving.
+The first is posters: You can purchase well-thought-out posters that can be located in areas where they will be seen when your staff is discussing 5S and other improvements.
+Placed in meeting areas rather than stuck on noticeboards hidden in corridors and corners, these act as handy reminders when discussing improvements and problem-solving.